hunyadi/md2conf/CONTRIBUTING.md

 Verify that all code you have added passes static code checks.
 Depending on your OS, there is a script for you to use.
 If using Windows, run `check.bat`, otherwise run `./check.sh`.

+> [!NOTE]
+> Documentation generation in the check scripts is skipped if the Python version is older than 3.13 to maintain consistent formatting.
+You can still run `python documentation.py` manually if needed.

 ### Generating documentation

 Verify that newly contributed classes, data-classes and functions have a doc-string, including public members, parameters, return values and exceptions raised.
 You can generate human-readable Markdown documentation with [markdown_doc](https://github.com/hunyadi/markdown_doc):